magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/custom_preprocess.md

 2. If the browser compilation is possible for your file types, that is, if the corresponding JavaScript library exists, create the custom renderer for the client-side compilation.
 This will allow the default [client-side compilation functionality]({{site.gdeurl}}frontend-dev-guide/css-topics/css-preprocess.html#client-side) to be applied for your files type as well.
 You can use the default Magento renderer for reference: [Magento/Developer/Model/View/Page/Config/ClientSideLessCompilation/Renderer]({{site.mage2000url}}app/code/Magento/Developer/Model/View/Page/Config/ClientSideLessCompilation/Renderer.php)

-2. If in your custom preprocessor, the syntax of the importing directives is different from `@import` and `@magento_import`, you need to implement custom processor classes.
+2. If in your custom preprocessor, the syntax of the importing directives is different from `@import` and `@magento_import`, you must implement custom processor classes.
-You can view the default Magento processors as illustration: [lib/internal/Magento/Framework/Css/PreProcessor/Instruction]({{site.mage2000url}}lib/internal/Magento/Framework/Css/PreProcessor/Instruction).
+You can view the default Magento processors for reference: [lib/internal/Magento/Framework/Css/PreProcessor/Instruction]({{site.mage2000url}}lib/internal/Magento/Framework/Css/PreProcessor/Instruction).

-2. In the `di.xml` file under the `<your_module_dir>/etc` directory, declare the following:
+2. In `<your_module_dir>/etc/di.xml`, declare the following:
 	* your custom adapter
 	* your processor (if relevant)
 	* the renderer for the client-side compilation (if relevant)